Law and Accountancy – what does the future hold?

 Established in 2010, Fram Search is a specialist financial services recruitment consultancy.
 We focus on mid-to-senior hires in the UK and internationally, providing high quality contingent and retained recruitment services, focusing on permanent & interim placements at all levels.

 We have long established relationships, outstanding market knowledge, and access to deep talent pools.
 Fram takes a highly consultative approach, combining outstanding tech with a human approach.
-We are proud that our contingent fill rate is nearly three the industry average and we augment our retained search methodology with rigorous psychometric testing.
-We take ESG seriously, we are champions of diversity and all staff have undertaken unconscious bias training, we also carbon offset.
+We are proud that our contingent fill rate is nearly three times the industry average and we augment our retained search methodology with rigorous psychometric testing.
+We take ESG seriously, we are champions of diversity and all staff have undertaken unconscious bias training.
+We also carbon offset.

 Share this Post